indaco/templiconoir/README.md

 This package provides the [Iconoir](https://iconoir.com) set (_v7.10.1_) as reusable, type-safe go [templ](https://github.com/a-h/templ) components.

+The icons dataset is dynamically fetched from the [Iconify](https://github.com/iconify/icon-sets) repository.

 ## Features

 - **Lazy Loading**: Icons are loaded on demand at runtime, reducing memory usage and improving performance.